farmera/sare_grant/post_processing_steps.md

 #### Summary

-Careful reading of this section might raise the legitimate concern that we are pre-selecting data that is most likely to submit to a favorable analysis and purpose there is some truth in that.
+Careful reading of this section might raise the legitimate concern that we are pre-selecting data that is most likely to submit to a favorable analysis.
+Perhaps there is some truth in that.
 There is a tension between cleaning data without intent (e.g. where one removes outliers or 'null' values from a dataset)

 ###### References